Tips for Staying Alert

 By Purvi Parikh, MD

-In treating allergies or a cold, you may experience drowsiness, a common side effect in antihistamines that help you control your runny nose, sneezing and itchy nose and eyes.
+In treating allergies or a cold with antihistamines, you may experience drowsiness, a common side effect of the medication.

 How does this happen?
 Histamine is a chemical produced by the immune system to fight off allergens and germs.
 When there is a threat of allergies or infection (such as the common cold), histamine is even more active.
-In its search-and-destroy process, it can cause allergy or cold symptoms.
+In its search-and-destroy process, it can cause allergy or cold symptoms such as runny nose, coughing, sneezing and itch eyes.
 Antihistamine medications relieve these symptoms by blocking the unwanted effects of histamine.

 Unrelated to the immune system, histamine is also produced in the brain, where it plays an important part in feeling awake.
 Antihistamines used to treat respiratory symptoms can get into the brain and interrupt this work, making you feel drowsy.